findy-network/findy-network.github.io/content/en/blog/SSI-identity-provider/index.md

 [the JS OIDC provider sample code](https://github.com/panva/node-oidc-provider/tree/main/example) as the basis and extended the logic with
 [the SSI-agent controller](https://github.com/findy-network/findy-oidc-provider/blob/master/src/agent/index.js).
-The number of needed code changes was relatively small, which showed us that with a proper SSI agency and a usable API, these kinds of integrations to the "legacy" world are 1. possible and 2. even easy to implement.
+The number of needed code changes was relatively small, which showed us that these integrations to the “legacy” world are possible and *easy* to implement with an SSI agency that provides a straightforward API.

 All of the codes are available on GitHub ([client](https://github.com/findy-network/findy-issuer-tool), [provider](https://github.com/findy-network/findy-oidc-provider)) so that you can take a closer look or even set up the demo on your local computer.

-_We will continue our exploration journey with the verified data and the OIDC world, so stay tuned!_
+*We will continue our exploration journey with the verified data and the OIDC world, so stay tuned!*